The CMB Bispectrum: Implications for non-scaling feature models

 Results from the modal estimator for all the feature models investigated are provided in Table~\ref{tab:fnllim2}.
 Note that the constraints are given in terms of the normalised quantity $\Fnl$ defined in (\ref{eq:newfnl}), since there is no simple generalisation of the primordial normalisation used for $\fnl$ without scale-invariance.
 As before, the variances (given in parentheses) are those obtained for the same set of models from 1000 Gaussian simulations.
 The results are illustrated graphically in fig.~\ref{fig:featuremodels} showing the relative significance of the central $\Fnl$ values relative to the standard deviation.
-The result with the highest significance is that for the feature model with $l^* = 150$ and zero phase which achieves a $1.9 \sigma$ significance.
-The 3D bispectrum for this model is shown in fig.~\ref{fig:featurefit} demonstrating how such models can reproduce the apparent scale-dependence observed in the WMAP bispectrum (see fig.~\ref{fig:3dreconWMAP5}).
-However, we note that this model is close to the resolution limit set by the eigenmodes deployed (like the other cases of higher significance).
-The results over the full domain of feature models investigated remain consistent with the Gaussian hypothesis with no significant detection found on the WMAP domain for $l\le 500$.
+The result with the highest significance is that for the feature model with $l^* = 200$ with a phase $\phi = 3\pi/4$ which achieves a $2.15 \sigma$ significance.
+There does appear to be more signal as the resolution limit of $l* =150$ is approached.
+In the overall non-Gaussian analysis, we noted that one anomalous mode n=33 had a 3.39$\sigma$ amplitude.
+This mode could be well-correlated with an oscillatory model with an effective period below $l^*= 150$ and this is being actively investigated with a higher resolution set of eigenmodes and $\lmax = 1000$ \cite{FergLigShell2012}.
+The increased modal signal can probably be associated with the apparent `periodicity' of $l\sim 100-150$ along the diagonal which can be observed in fig.~\ref{fig:3dreconWMAP5}, shorter than the periodicity associated with the transfer functions (e.g.\ see the constant model primary peak in fig.~\ref{fig:const3Dslices}).
+Qualitatively the WMAP results look similar to the $(l^*= 150,\; \phi=0)$ feature model plotted in fig.~\ref{fig:featurefit}, though the actual correlation is not that high due to the simplicity of the underlying periodic model (with no overall modulation).
+Nevertheless, the results for the domain of feature models investigated $l^*> 150$ remains consistent with the Gaussian hypothesis with no significant detection found on the WMAP domain for $l\le 500$.